Why should I trust you with this work?

 What else interests you?

-On my manuscript wish list is the desire to write about education reform, artificial intelligence, the Equal Protection Clause in the Fourteenth Amendment, the 1978 Supreme Court decision in Regents of the University of California v.
-Bakke, reparations, gun control, the right to bear arms, constitutional rights, privacy laws, infertility, aging, adoption, love & marriage, polyamory, sexual orientation, sex work & prostitution, and being young and inarguably non-binary in a non-affirming home environment.
+On my manuscript wish list is the desire to write about artificial intelligence, gun control, constitutional rights, privacy laws, infertility, aging, adoption, love & marriage, polyamory, and being young and inarguably non-binary.

 Where do we begin?